OpenAADL/ocarina-docker/README.md

  These docker files fetch all dependencies to compile Ocarina, along with the `build_ocarina.sh` build script

-* To build the image:
+* To build the image, from one of the directory:
 ```
     docker build -t ocarina/build .
 ```